Don't Squander Your Chance

 The cross is where Jesus has DONE what we can’t DO for ourselves: he himself bore all our collective sin, guilt, shame, griefs, sorrows etc. for us, on our behalf.
 Thus separated from God, he dies in our stead for all of our sin.
 Paid in full!
 This means that sin is no longer held against us - we are put right with God!
 An amazing gift of mercy!

 His resurrection overcomes death with life.
 This proves he has overcome our sin with his purity.

 For 40 days he appears, explaining all Scripture to eyewitnesses, offering His salvation to all.
 Then…

-Freedom - Gold, the Spirit of resurrection, in us to set us free from the law of sin & death.
-Jesus ascends, then 10 days later sends His own Spirit into His people, whoever trusts him, helping us to live like Him.
-Amazing gift of grace!
+Freedom - Gold, the Spirit of resurrection, in us, to set us free from the law of sin & death.
+Jesus ascended, then 10 days later sent His own Spirit into His people - that's whoever trusts him, helping us to live like Him.
+An amazing gift of grace!
 And this gift is still being given and received today…

 So I’m now sharing this Big Story with you.
 May God give you ears to hear it and pass it on.

 I'm convinced this Big Story is actually a True Story, for good reason: it is uniquely coherent, uniquely comprehensive from the beginning of time to the end, and uniquely consistent with all the data we have available to us - including logical, scientific, historical, experiential, relational and spiritual observations.